 Plane trees, often recognized by their distinctive bark and large stature, belong to the Platanus genus.
 They are a common sight in many urban landscapes due to their resilience and shade-providing canopy.

-Identifying Features: The most striking feature of plane trees is their bark.
-Not only is it smooth, but it also peels off in patches, revealing layers underneath.
+Identifying Features: The most striking feature of plane trees is their peeling bark, revealing layers underneath.
 This gives the bark a unique ‘camouflage’ appearance with white, gray, brown, and tan patches.
-This peeling characteristic is not just for show; as the tree grows and expands, the outer layers of the bark crack and peel off, making way for new growth.
+This characteristic is not just for show; as the tree grows and expands, the outer layers of the bark crack and peel off, making way for inner bark to grow.
 The leaves of plane trees are also distinctive.
 They are palmate and lobed, either three-lobed or five-lobed, with toothed edges along the margins.
 The leaves prominent veins on the lobes add to their unique appearance.

 Common Habitats: Plane trees are native to various regions, including North America, Eastern Europe, and parts of Asia.
 They are highly adaptable and can thrive in a range of environments, from riverbanks to city streets.
 Plane trees prefer moist, well-draining soils and are often found lining streets, in parks, and along riverbanks due to their tolerance to pollution and ability to provide ample shade.